 Persian, Dari, Tajiki.

-Today Persian is spoken in three countries: Iran, Afghanistan and Tajikistan.
-In each it has a different name: Persian (Farsi) in Iran, Dari in Afghanistan and Tajiki in Tajikistan.
+Today, Persian is spoken in three countries: Iran, Afghanistan and Tajikistan.
+In each country it has a different name: Persian (Farsi) in Iran, Dari in Afghanistan and Tajiki in Tajikistan.

 To someone who is not familiar with Persian, it might seem that these are three different languages.
-But this is not entirely the case..
+However, this is not entirely the case.

 There are indeed slight lexical and phonetic (and small grammatical) differences between all three “languages”.
-It would make more sense to consider them different regional versions of the same Persian language.
-This is why Dari and Tajiki are called sometimes Afghan Persian and Tajiki Persian.
+Still, it would make more sense to consider them different regional variants of the same Persian language.
+This is why Dari and Tajiki are sometimes called Afghan Persian and Tajiki Persian.
 They are mutually intelligible.

 The answer to this question lies in national politics.

-In the beginning of the 20th century, all speakers of Persian (in Persia, Afghanistan and Central Asia) were calling their language “fārsi”.
-In the 1920's, during the formation phase of the Tajik SSR, the policies were mostly aimed at the formation of a separate nation.
+In the beginning of the 20th century, all speakers of Persian (in Persia, Afghanistan and Central Asia) called their language “fārsi”.
+In the 1920's, during the formative phase of the Tajik SSR, the policies were mostly aimed at the formation of a separate nation.
 This nation needed to have its own language, alphabet and literature.
-Thus the term “tajiki” began to be used for the language of the Persian-speaking population of Central Asia.
+Thus, the term “tajiki” began to be widely used for the language of the Persian-speaking population of Central Asia.

-Similar is the case with Dari.
-Before the 1964 constitution, the Afghan Persian (spoken mostly in the western and northern parts of the country) was called [Afghan] Persian (fārsi).
-After the new constitution was accepted in 1964 the language was officially renamed “Dari”, after the older name of the Classical Period.
+Such is the case with Dari.
+Before the 1964 constitution, Afghan Persian (spoken mostly in the western and northern parts of the country) was called [Afghan] Persian (fārsi).
+After the new constitution was accepted in 1964, the language was officially renamed “Dari”, after the older name of the Classical Period Persian.

-It is exactly after this (1960’s and 70’s) that we can see the rise of the term “Farsi” for the official language of Iran.
-Among other reasons, it seems likely that this was done in order to avoid the confusion between the Persian of Iran, Afghanistan and Tajikistan.
+It is exactly after this (1960’s and 70’s) that we can see the rise of the term “Farsi” in English-language environment for the official language of Iran.
+Among other reasons, it seems likely that this was done in order to avoid confusion between the Persian of Iran, Afghanistan and Tajikistan.

-But I think there is no special need in doing that.
-If the languages of the last two countries have changed their name to Dari and Tajiki, no confusion will ever arise if we’ll continue to use “Persian” for the Persian of Iran.
+However, I think there is no need for that.
+If the languages of the latter two countries are already called Dari and Tajiki, no confusion will ever arise if we’ll continue to use “Persian” for the Persian of Iran.

 So which is the better name to use?

-As you may see from the discussion above, Iran recognizes “Persian” as the equivalent of the name of its official language.
+As you may have noticed in the discussion above, Iran recognizes “Persian” as the equivalent for the name of its official language.

-In the academic circles the language of Iran is called Modern Standard Persian or simply Persian.
+In academic circles, the language of Iran is called Modern Standard Persian or simply Persian.

-For the last couple of centuries Persians call their language “fārsi”.
-Despite this, when linguists and masters of Persian wrote textbooks for this language, no one called it “fārsi” instead of Persian.
-So why should we?
+For the last few centuries, Persians have called their language “fārsi”.
+Despite this, when linguists and masters of Persian wrote Persian textbooks in English, no one called the language “fārsi” instead of Persian.
+Why should we?

-This is why I think using “fārsi” for Persian is a redundancy.
+This is why I think using “fārsi” for Persian is a mere redundancy.

-Let me bring you an example on my own native language, Armenian.
+Let me give you the example of my native language, Armenian.

-Now today the language I speak as a native, is internationally called “Armenian”.
-Well, not so in Armenian itself.
-We call our language “hayerēn”.
+Today, the language I speak as a native is internationally called “Armenian”.
+Well, this is not so in Armenian itself.
+We call our language, “hayerēn”.

-Suppose someone is uncomfortable with the name “Armenian”, and wants to call it “Hayeren”.
+Suppose someone is uncomfortable with the name “Armenian” and wants to call it “Hayeren” in English.
 What do you think, should this “willy-nilly” act be accepted and promoted by others?
-If people are used to call Armenia and Armenians by this name for millennia, would the change of this traditional name be of any use to anybody?
+If people have called the Armenian language “Armenian” for millennia, would the change of this traditional name be of any use to anybody?

-This is why I would recommend using the traditional name, instead of jamming the language with different names that have the same meaning.
+This is why I recommend using the traditional name, instead of jamming the language with different names that, in the end, refer to the same thing.

-But whichever name you prefer to use, mind to use it in “good thoughts, good words and good actions”, as Zoroastrians would say.
+However, whichever name you prefer to use, mind that you use it in “good thoughts, good words and good actions”, as the Zoroastrians would say.